cdxker/benchmarking/README.md

 ```sh
 ./bench g openai-gpt4o-test
 ```

-* not tested yet, should just use wrk2img though and auto work
+\* not tested yet, should just use wrk2img though and auto work

+## Examples

+An example of the files it makes is located (here)[./openai-gpt4o-test-example/]